ballerina-platform/module-ballerinax-netsuite/src/netsuite/tests/README.md

 CLIENT_SECRET="enter your client secret here"
 ```

-Assign the values for the accessToken, clientId, clientSecret and refreshToken inside constructed endpoint in
+Assign the values for the `accessToken`, `clientId`, `clientSecret`, and `refreshToken` inside the constructed endpoint
-main_test.bal in either way following,
+in main_test.bal using either of the way following ways.

 ```ballerina
 Configuration nsConfig = {